 2 – The Beginning of the End of HFCs

 I’m sure most of you guys saw this coming.
 It was only a matter of time.
 The beloved HFCs that we have fallen in love with over the past few years are going away.
 In a meeting in Rwanda in October of this year over one-hundred and seventy countries agreed to and signed an amendment to the Montreal Protocol.
 This amendment titled The Kigali Agreement is strictly focused on phasing out all HFC refrigerants across the world by the year 2100.
 Since this was an amendment to an already existing treaty the Obama administration did not need to get approval by congress.
 Instead, all they had to do was sign.
 (I’m not too happy about that, but that’s another story and I’ll leave politics out of this.)
-I wrote a more in-depth article on the Kigali agreement that can be found by clicking here.
+I wrote a more in-depth article on the Kigali agreement.

 Some of you may be asking why HFCs?
 I thought CFCs and HCFCs were the bad ones.
 I thought Chlorine was the culprit.
 Well, yes… that’s true.
 Chlorine being vented into the atmosphere was the culprit in damaging and eventually tearing a hole into the O-Zone layer.
 It was because of this Chlorine in the atmosphere that the Montreal Protocol was designed and implemented.
 The Chlorine containing refrigerants had to be phased out.
 (R-12, R-22, R-502.)
 The Montreal Protocol was signed in 1987 and only a few years later R-12 was phased out, then in the late 1990’s R-502 said goodbye.
 Lastly, in the year 2010 we waved farewell to R-22.
 As we phased out all of these refrigerants we began to replace them all with the newer HFC refrigerants such as R-134a, R-404A, and R-410A.